top of page

 In addition to enabling a healthier resolution of conflicts, the Collaborative Process provides valuable support even in highly tense and conflicted environments.
 By utilizing a team of professionals who work together harmoniously, couples are able to find resolutions that work for both parties and meet their individual needs.
 This approach not only strengthens the family during the transition of separation but also equips them with conflict management skills that can be applied in the long term, reducing the need for court intervention years after the divorce is finalized.

-Family contracts
+Family Contracts

 Limited Legal Services & Legal Coaching